 In many states, severely yellowed or impaired headlights may mean a costly ticket of up to $250.00 and or license suspension.
 Automotive headlights are serious business and involve real safety issues in the maintenance of your car.
-But even more important, every day you let those headlights get worse, you are driving a really ugly car that you need to be driving in that condition with Pro Tint Auto Detailing so close by.
+But even more important, every day you let those headlights get worse, you are driving a really ugly car that can be easily restored.

-Replacing cloudy headlights and what get foggy is not replacing the headlight, but actually replacing the entire plastic lenses assembly costing from $200.00 to as high as $450.00 per side in some cases.
-But Pro Tint Auto Detailing has a better way, not hooky fix like you buy over the counter that sort of works for a few months then reverts back.
-No, our solution is permanent and puts your headlight lenses assembly back to like new condition, we turn back the clock.
-Our process gives you another 2-5 years depending on if your car is kept in garage or sun.
+Replacing cloudy headlights isn’t replacing the headlight, but actually replacing the entire plastic lenses assembly costing from $200.00 to as high as $450.00 per side in some cases.
+But Pro Tint Auto Detailing has a better way.
+We don’t offer hooky fixes that sort of work for a few months then revert back.
+No, our solution is permanent and puts your headlight lenses assembly back to like new condition.
+We turn back the clock.
+Our process gives you another 2-5 years depending on how your car is kept.

 The automotive headlights are external fixtures and this makes them susceptible to any environmental assault.
 The outside factors are more serious on cars today because the headlights are no longer made of glass.
 Instead, these fixtures are made of hard plastic that is covered with a clear coat to protect the porous surface.